oxfordcontrol/Clarabel.cpp/README.md

 ### Unit tests

 By default, unit tests are disabled to reduce build time.
-To enable unit tests, set the `CLARABEL_BUILD_TESTS` option to 'true'.
+To enable unit tests, set `-DCLARABEL_BUILD_TESTS=true` in cmake.

+### Release mode

+The solver will build the Rust source in debug mode.
+To build in release mode, set `-DCMAKE_BUILD_TYPE=Release` in cmake.

 ## Run examples